-Our nannies are vetted and accept Childcare vouchers/ tax free Childcare!
+All Nannies are vetted and accept Childcare vouchers/ tax free Child care!

 1. Simran Gill TA as The Nanny Company is acting as an employment agent and will find or seek to find babysitters for families who subscribe to their babysitting service.

 2. Membership fee.
 The membership fee is £15 per quarter.
 The initial fee will be taken from your credit/debit card and subsequent payments will be deducted automatically until you give notice to cease membership.
 This is not the case for wedding nannies/creche unless parent states they want this.

 3. Cancellation fee.
 Clients must provide 24-hour notice for cancellations, fail to do so results in a 20% of the final fee.
 If you have paid in advance and give the notice you will receive a full refund.

 4. Babysitting rates.
 All bookings are for a minimum of 4 hours and you pay the sitter for any fractions of an hour rounded up to the next half an hour.
 Your sitter will have her own transport so there are no additional travel costs.
 Hourly rates are £10 an hour before and after midnight.

 5. Wedding nannies are to be covered for their travel to venues (10-mile radius outside Belfast) 45p per mile.

 6. No travel charge for Drenagh House (when only two nannies are required).

 7. All babysitters must be re-booked and re-engaged through Simran Gill TA as The Nanny Company.
 In the event of a family using a babysitter introduced by Simran Gill TA as The Nanny Company directly or passing the details of a sitter to third parties, the family will be responsible for any associated loss of agency earnings and the family membership will be cancelled.